xplorehari/Automation/README.md

 # AutomateAngularProtractorWebtable
 This project's main purpose is to automate the user interactions on Angularprotractorwebtable and successfully finish the scenarios:Add user and validate,Delete user Novak and validate  using BDD
-The project is implemented with Cypress  and Gherkin Language.
+The project is implemented with Cypress(JavaScript)  and Gherkin Language(Cucumber).
 ## Setup and Execution instructions
 1. Cypress version used: Cypress 10.9.0
 Operation system : Windows 10 Install Git if you dont have in your system.